ultralytics/ultralytics/docs/en/datasets/index.md

 ### Example Code to Optimize and Zip a Dataset

-!!!
-Example "Optimize and Zip a Dataset"
+!!! example "Optimize and Zip a Dataset"

     === "Python"